NoteSpaceTeam/NoteSpace/docs/reports/monthly/feb/February-report.md

 # Notespace - February Report
 ## Introduction
 This is the February report for the Notespace project.
 This report will cover the progress made in February and the goals for March.
-> For detailed information on the project structure, please refer to [project structure](../../project-overview-report.md) report.
+> More information on the project structure is available in the [project structure](../../project-overview-report.md) report.

 ## Project summary
 As of 26th of February, the project is in the early stages of development.